Oconomowoc High School

 Oconomowoc High School is a public high school located in Oconomowoc, Wisconsin, United States.
 It is part of the Oconomowoc Area School District.
 As of the 2021–22 school year, it had 1,686 students.

 History

-Oconomowoc High School was built in 1923.
+The old Oconomowoc High School was built in 1923.
 The La Crosse-based architectural firm Parkinson & Dockendorff designed the original building.
-Additions to the school included an auditorium in 1938–1939, a 1950 classroom expansion, 1955 gymnasium, and a dedicated music department in 1958.
+Additions to the school included an auditorium in 1938–1939, a 1950 classroom expansion, a 1955 gymnasium, and a dedicated music department in 1958.

+The present Oconomowoc High School was built in the 1960s and originally had a main section of the building housing two gymnasiums, library, small theater and classrooms for art, music, technical education, business education, industrial arts and home economics.
+Two identical wings extended out from the main build which were called North Campus and South Campus.
+Each wing contained the administrative office area, guidance area and classrooms for language arts, mathematics, social studies, science and foreign languages.
+The school has been added onto multiple times over the years.
+In the 1990s, the additions included a middle wing housing administrative offices, student services offices and classrooms housing computer education and upper level science classrooms.
+Also in the first decade of the 21st century, further additions were added to include a large performing arts center and a state of the art field house.

 Oconomowoc's mascot is Rocky, a raccoon.
 The mascot was formerly named Cooney, which was changed due to the negative connotation of that word.
 As of 2018, the name was still being used in connection with Oconomowoc athletics.

+In March 2018, principal Joseph Moylan resigned after community outrage regarding a Dr. Martin Luther King Jr. Day event held by the school.
+Superintendent Roger Rindo was ordered by the school board to no longer discuss privilege.
+"Schools are a microcosm of their communities.
+And we had parents in our community who felt like the concept of privilege went a little far, particularly for some of our younger students," Rindo said.

 Service area

 Within Waukesha County, the school serves Oconomowoc, Oconomowoc Lake, the county's portion of Lac La Belle, most of Summit, and most of Okauchee Lake.
 Within Jefferson County, it serves Ixonia and that county's section of Lac La Belle.
 Within Dodge County it serves Ashippun.